 Related Reading: Second Marriage After 40 – What to Expect

 If his ex has custody, he’s likely to have visitation rights.
 You’ll need to accommodate the requirements of the visiting children, including providing them with space in your home and retaining it for them, particularly since space is likely to be limited.
 If you don’t make that effort, his children may perceive it as anything from indifference to a deliberate act of alienation on your part.

 Expect that he will be involved in his children’s growth, including academics and the steps they take in their work and personal lives.
 All these can be handled by giving him enough space and support, but more importantly, talking things through with the intent of coming to a common understanding.

 Older children can have particularly strong opinions about their father’s remarriage and of you.
 You’ll need to take it in your stride.
-Yet, the father handle overt rudeness with calm firmness.
-There will be some co-parenting rules that he would follow and you will have to support.
+Yet, the father handles overt rudeness with calm firmness.
+There will be some co-parenting rules that he’d need to follow and you will have to support him.